 Although the First Amendment provides broad protections for freedom of speech, it does not cover “true threats,” any more than it protects libel.
-Recent years have also witnessed laws against cyberstalking and cyberbullying, which involve using the internet to harass or threaten others.

 A related issue involves “swatting.”
 Swatting consists of fake emergency calls to 911, often appearing to come from the site in question, claiming that a violent crime in in progress in hopes that police will send SWAT teams to the home or business of the individual being swatted.
 Most such swatting has involved individuals engaged in online internet gaming who are therefore recorded during the police raids.